Project-Siege/nj_texconv/README.md

 ## Installation

-1. Download the TexConv addon ZIP file from the [releases page](https://github.com/your-username/TexConv/releases).
+1. Download the TexConv addon ZIP file
 2. In Blender, go to `Edit > Preferences > Add-ons`.
 3. Click `Install...` and select the downloaded ZIP file.
 4. Enable the TexConv addon by ticking the checkbox next to it.